Blending

 Factor is equal to \(1 - alpha\) of the constant color vector \(\bar{\color{blue}C}_{constant}\). |

-To get the blending result we had from the two squares earlier, we want to take the \(alpha\) of the source color vector for the source factor and \(1 - alpha\) for the destination factor.
-This translates to the
+To get the blending result of our little two square example, we want to take the \(alpha\) of the source color vector for the source factor and \(1 - alpha\) of the same color vector for the destination factor.
+This translates to

 glBlendFunc (GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);